vincentlaguna/learn-c-cpp/README.md

 - Code and compile simple Hello World! statement
 - Declaring and initializing variables
-- Chaining ouptuts, arithmetic operators, user input (cin),
+- Chaining ouptuts, arithmetic operators, user input (cin)
+- How to solve for Quadratic formula using C++
+-